-(Mark O PORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the fiscal year ended De cember 31, 2018 OR TRANSITION TO REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM Commission File Number r 001-38560 Aerpio Pharmace uticals, Inc. (Exact name of Registrant as spe cified in its Charter) organization) Delaware (State or other jurisdiction of incorporation or 9987 Carver Road, Cincinnati, OH (Address of principal executive offices) EIN 61-1547850 (I.R.S.
-Employer Identification No.) 45242 (Zip Code) Registrant's telephone number, includin Securitie s registered pursu ant to Section 12(b) of the Act: Common Stock, Par Value \$0.0001 Per Share; Common stock traded on Nasdaq Capital Market.
-Securitie s registered pursu ant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se curities Act.
-YES □ NO ⊠ Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the ne Act.
-YES □ NO ⊠ nether the Registrant: (1) has filed all reports required to be filed by Section 13 gistrant was required to file such reports), and (2) has been subject to such filing or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such requirements for the past 90 days.
-YES $\boxtimes$ NO $\square$ nether the Registrant has submitted electronically every Interactive Data File re- onths (or for such shorter period that the Registrant was required to submit sucl quired to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) in files).
-YES $\boxtimes$ NO $\square$ disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.40 rmation statements incorporated by reference in Part III of this Form 10-K or ar 15) is not contained herein, and will not be contained, to the best of Registrant's knowledge, by amendment to this Form 10-K. $\Box$ Indicate of "large by check mark what we be accelerated filer, nether the registrant is a large accelerated filer, an accelerated filer, a non-accele ""accelerated filer," "smaller reporting company," and "emerging growth comp rated filer, smaller reporting company, or an emerging growth company.
-See the definitions rany" in Rule 12b-2 of the Exchange Act.
-Large acc celerated filer Accelerated filer Non-acce elerated filer Smaller reporting company Emerging g growth compan y 🗵 mpany, indicate by check mark if the registrant has elected not to use the extend on 13(a) of the Exchange Act. $\boxtimes$ ed transition period for complying with any new or revised financial accounting standards Indicate 1 by check mark w hether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchai nge Act).
-YES □ NO ⊠ ggregate market value of the registrant's voting and non-voting common stock late) computed by reference to the price at which the common stock was last so neld by non-affiliates (without admitting that any person whose shares are not included in ld on June 29, 2018 was approximately \$101,488,694.
-As of Ma arch 1, 2019, ther e were 40,588,004 shares of common stock, \$0.0001 par value per share, outsta nding.
-Portions with the of the Registrant Securities and Ex s Definitive Proxy Statement relating to the Annual Meeting of Shareholders are change Commission within 120 days of the Registrant's fiscal year ended Dece e incorporated by reference into Part III of this Report.
-Such Proxy Statement will be filed mber 31, 2018.
+FORM I 0-K (Mark O ne) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE For the fiscal year ended E OR 500 D1, 2010 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR FROM TO ITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD Commission File Numb per 001-38560 Aerpio Pharmac euticals, Inc. (Exact name of Registrant as s pecified in its Charter) Delaware EIN 61-1547850 organiza (State or other jurisdiction of incorporation or (I.R.S.
+Employer Identification No.) 45242 (Zip Code) organiza 9987 Carver Road, Cincinnati, OH (Address of principal executive offices) Registrant's telephone number, includi • • Securities s registered pursuant to Section 12(b) of the Act: Common Stock, Par Value \$0.0001 Pe r Share; Common stock traded on Nasdaq Capital Market.
+Securities s registered pursuant to Section 12(g) of the Act: None Indicate b by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES □ NO 🗷 Indicate b by check mark if the Registrant is not required to file reports pursuant to Section 13 or $5(d)$ of the Act.
+YES \square NO \square by check mark whether the Registrant: (1) has filed all reports required to be filed by Seas (or for such shorter period that the Registrant was required to file such reports), and ( by check mark whether the Registrant has submitted electronically every Interactive Dater) during the preceding 12 months (or for such shorter period that the Registrant was by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K t's knowledge, in definitive proxy or information statements incorporated by reference by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nations of "large accelerated filer," "accelerated filer," "smaller reporting company," and Large acc celerated filer Accelerated filer Non-acce elerated filer Smaller reporting company Emerging g growth company erging growth company, indicate by check mark if the registrant has elected not to use to grandards provided pursuant to Section 13(a) of the Exchange Act. he extended transition period for complying with any new or revised financial Indicate b by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the ne Exchange Act).
+YES □ NO 🗷 As of Jun e 29, 2018, the aggregate market value of the registrant's voting and non-voting comn non stock held by non-affiliates (without admitting that any person whose shares are not included in such calculation is an affiliate) computed by reference to the price at which the common stock was last sold on June 29, 2018 was approximately \$101,488,694.

+As of March 1, 2019, there were 40,588,004 shares of common stock, \$0.0001 par value per share, outstanding.

+Portions of the Registrant's Definitive Proxy Statement relating to the Annual Meeting of Shareholders are incorporated by reference into Part III of this Report.
+Such Proxy Statement will be filed with the Securities and Exchange Commission within 120 days of the Registrant's fiscal year ended December 31, 2018.